IamWill9/StudyApp/README.md

 # CertApp (SC‑200 Quiz)

-A Tkinter-based quiz app to practice for **Microsoft SC‑200** (Security Operations Analyst).
+A Tkinter-based quiz app study aid with over 300 links to Microsoft docs relating to **Microsoft SC‑200** (Security Operations Analyst).
 It supports multiple‑choice and drag‑and‑drop questions, shows images, remembers what you’ve mastered, and keeps score history.

 > ✅ This repository ships with a **test JSON question bank** (e.g., `sc-200.json`).
 The app’s parser accepts letters (A/B/…), letter+punctuation (e.g., `"A:"`), or full option texts.